-In 2019, Red Deer, Alberta, will host the Canada Winter Games, the largest multisport event held in Canada.
-You work for the City of Red Deer's website content team and were tasked with putting together resources and information about the 2019 Winter Games to feature on the site.
+Red Deer, Alberta will soon be hosting a large national multisport event.
+You work for the City of Red Deer's website content team and were tasked with gathering resources and information about the event to feature on the site.
 You want to include an interactive web map showing sporting event venues, accommodations, and other points of interest in Red Deer, which will be useful to athletes, coaches, volunteers, and visitors attending the event.

 Sign in and open the map

-- Sign in and go to the ArcGIS Online group called ArcGIS Online Quick Exercises.
+- Go to the ArcGIS Online group called ArcGIS Online Quick Lessons.

 One of the items in the group is a web map called Red Deer Recreation Facilities.
 This is the map that your colleague helped you create, which you now want to share with the GIS manager.

 The map shows the locations of Red Deer recreation facilities styled by facility type: indoor, multipurpose, and so on.
 The legend to the left of the map shows what each color represents.
 By clicking the locations on the map, you can see pop-ups with information about the facilities, such as the facility name and a list of amenities.
-This map is a great start to building a more comprehensive web map for the 2019 Winter Games.
+This map is a great start to building a more comprehensive web map for the upcoming sporting event.

 Share the map privately

 Your map has been shared with the group.
 The next step is to invite the GIS manager to the group so that she can review your map.
-You also decide to invite your colleague to the group in case he has feedback of his own.
+You also decide to invite your colleague to the group in case he has feedback.

-For the purpose of this exercise, you will invite any two members of your organization who have an ArcGIS Online organizational account.
+For the purpose of this lesson, you'll invite any two members of your organization who have an ArcGIS Online organizational account.

 Open the item page and change the title

-- From the Red Deer Recreation Facilities group page, click the Content tab, and click the name of your map to open its item page.
+- On the Red Deer Recreation Facilities group page, click the Content tab, and click the name of your map to open its item page.

 This map shows recreation facilities in Red Deer, Alberta, Canada.
-The facilities are categorized as indoor, multipurpose, outdoor, or outdoor gym and are shown using a different color for each category.
+The map was created using a modified version of a CSV data file downloaded from the City of Red Deer Open Data Catalogue.
+The map and pop-ups reference information from the City of Red Deer website, the City of Red Deer Open Data Catalogue, and a Tourism Red Deer brochure.
+The facilities are categorized as indoor, multipurpose, outdoor, or outdoor gym, and are shown using a different color for each category.
 Pop-ups include information about each facility, such as the name, the address, and a list of amenities.
-The map and pop-ups reference information from the City of Red Deer website, the City of Red Deer Open Data Catalogue, and a Tourism Red Deer brochure.
 The map also features Esri's World Topographic basemap.
 This map was created for instructional purposes only and should not be used as an authoritative resource.